lip6/ITSTools-web/pgal.md

 Semantically, each parameter can be replaced in the transition effects by each of the possible values in its range.
 Thus a parametric transition compactly represents many alternative transitions, that differ by the substitution value used for their parameters.

-Transition parameters have the transition body as scope, and do not name clash with parameters of other transitions.
+Transition parameters have the transition body as scope, and thus do not name clash with parameters of other transitions.

 Syntactically, transition parameters are declared in a parenthesized comma separated list just after the transition name, with a syntax reminiscent of arguments for a function or method.